 What level of coverage is typically required for a leased vehicle?

 Most lease agreements require coverage that is significantly higher than the minimum insurance requirements for most states.
-The following is typically required when you lease a vehicle:
+When you lease a vehicle you need to carry at least $100K per person bodily injury liability coverage, $300K total bodily injury liability coverage if multiple people are injured, and$50K property damage liability coverage.

 - A maximum deductible of $500